 HIST 104.
 Historical Foundations of the Modern World to 1450 (4E)

 A thematic and topical study of the political, social, economic and cultural developments that established the early Western heritage and contributed to its influence on non-European peoples and cultures around the world.
 Representative topics will be explored within a chronological format: the emergence of civilizations; ancient cultures; the making of Europe; interactions with Asia; and the medieval world.
-This course satisfies the Core Curriculum requirement in Humanistic Foundations.
+This course satisfies the Core Curriculum requirement in Humanities.

 HIST 105.
 Western Civilization (4E)

 A thematic and topical study of the political, social, economic and cultural developments that characterize the expansion of the West in the modern era and that contributed to its impact on the global community in the modern and contemporary era.
 Representative topics will be explored within a chronological format: tradition and transformation in science, religion, education and economics, the growth of the nation-state, the impact of overseas expansion, revolutions and ideologies that have shaped the modern world, the establishment of Western hegemony, imperialism and its aftermath, developments in science, technology, and the arts and 20th-century wars and crises.
-This course satisfies the Core Curriculum requirement in Humanistic Foundations.
+This course satisfies the Core Curriculum requirement in Humanities.

 HIST 108.
 History of the Modern World (4E)

 From the mid-15th century onwards, European seamen launched maritime expeditions to Africa, Asia, and the Americas.
 In the process, societies and peoples almost completely unaware of each other were brought into sustained contact with profound consequences for all.
 By 1945, the existence of a global community was an accepted fact.
 This course examines the making of this global community between 1430 and 1950.
 It seeks to make sense of the ways in which events and processes arising in one part of the world migrated to other places and intersected with local realities to produce new, and often unexpected, historical trajectories.
 The course is attentive to the unequal power relations which often underpinned the interactions between different societies.
 The course equally focuses attention on these interactions as key mechanisms in the creation of a modern global community.
-This course satisfies the Core Curriculum requirement in Humanistic Foundations.
+This course satisfies the Core Curriculum requirement in Humanities.

 HIST 199/299/399/499.
 Independent Study (1-4E)